What is a BEECN?

 PBEM worked with several City Bureaus to find BEECN sites on flat ground, away from known hazards (floodplain, steep or unstable slopes, hazardous material sites, etc.).
 BEECNs are distanced from overhead power lines, underground utility lines, trees, unreinforced masonry buildings and other structures that may fall (such as poles).
 The sites are at least a half-acre in size to accommodate a potential surge of people and emergency vehicles and supplies.
 When practical, BEECN sites are adjacent to schools, libraries, churches or other central, accessible neighborhood establishments.

 It depends.
-PBEM hopes to have BEECNs up and running within 24 hours of a major earthquake.
+PBEM hopes to have BEECNs up and running 24-48 hours after a major earthquake.
 The reality is that some sites will be activated before that, and others may take longer to establish depending on the damage caused by the quake.

 No, at least not initially.
 BEECNs are intended for requesting emergency assistance and reporting severe damage.
 But BEECNs will have information about where people can go to find food, water, shelter and other supplies.